-Oracle Sharding allows you to generate globally unique sequence numbers across shards for non-primary key columns, and it is handled by the sharded database.
+You can generate globally unique sequence numbers across shards for non-primary key columns, and it is handled by the sharded database.

-Customers often need to generate unique IDs for non-primary key columns, for example order\id, when the customer\id is the sharding key.
+You may need to generate unique IDs for non-primary key columns, for example order\id, when the customer\id is the sharding key.
 For this case among others, this feature lets you generate unique sequence numbers across shards, while not requiring you to manage the global uniqueness of a given non-primary key column in your application.

-This functionality is supported by a new object, SHARDED SEQUENCE.
+This functionality is supported by the SHARDED SEQUENCE object.
 A sharded sequence is created on the shard catalog but has an instance on each shard.
 Each instance generates monotonically increasing numbers that belong to a range which does not overlap with ranges used on other shards.
 Therefore, every generated number is globally unique.